 The response of a lead-fibre matrix was studied with pion and proton beams [41].
-The energy, reconstructed with the dual-readout relation (Eq.
-5.8), shows a restored gaussian behaviour (Figure 5.59) and linearity of the response.
+The energy was reconstructed with the dual-readout relation (Eq.
+5.8) and shows a restored gaussian response function (Figure 5.53) and linearity of the mean response.